radfre/radfre/README.md

-## Hi Im radfre
+## Hello, I'm radfre 👋
-### Im an IT infastructure specilist and student at IIT
+### About Me
+I'm an IT infrastructure specialist and currently pursuing my studies at IIT.
+My primary focus lies in website development, and I'm enthusiastically diving into the world of Kubernetes to expand my skill set.

+### What I'm Doing
-Im curently working on website devlopments and learning kurbnetes
+🔭 Currently working on website development projects
+🌱 Learning the ins and outs of Kubernetes

 <!--![GitHub stats](https://github-readme-stats.vercel.app/api?username=radfre&show_icons=true)  -->